|Herbal Medicine Course

 by the faculty members to assess their health status and to initiate a health maintenance

 plan using the herbal approach.
-Participants' relatives or patients may also participate in

 - Herbal economics: The proper and equitable way of generating revenue by